 Small Business Healthcare Tax Credit

 A temporary tax credit is available for certain small businesses that provide qualified health insurance.
 The maximum credit equal to 35 percent of the employer contribution is available from 2010 to 2013.
 Beginning in 2014, a 50 percent credit is available for an additional two years, if the small business purchases health insurance through a Small Business Health Options Program (SHOP) health insurance exchange.
 The business must pass a series of tests to determine if they qualify and how much credit they may receive.
 Businesses with 10 or fewer employees paying $25,000 or less in average wages are potentially eligible for the full credit.
 Businesses with between 11 to 24 employees and average annual wages of less than $50,000 may be eligible for some credit.
-Businesses with more than 25 employees and/or $50,000 in average annual wages are not eligible for any credit.
+Businesses with 25 or more employees and/or $50,000 in average annual wages are not eligible for any credit.
+Employers must contribute at least 50 percent of the employees' health insurance premium.

 The rules and calculations to determine eligibility for the credit are complicated.
 There are a number of tools to help you determine if you receive a credit and how much it is worth.
 Also, please be sure to consult an accountant or tax professional to determine your eligibility.